-I attended Emerson University in Boston MA as a communications major, later transferring to Stetson University in Deland FL as a business major.
-Still unclear about what to pursue, I moved to Chicago and became an assistant manager of a clothing store for a bit.
+I attended Emerson University in Boston MA as a communications major, then transferred to Stetson University in Deland FL as a business major.
+Still feeling unclear about what to pursue, I moved to Chicago and became an assistant manager of a clothing store for a bit.
 One night in Chicago I went by myself to an open mic night and performed for the first time in years.
 It felt like being called home, and that night I realized music was what I needed in my life.
-I moved back to South Florida, started singing with a couple local bands, and soon was making my living performing full-time.
+I moved back to South Florida, started hitting open mics and sitting in with local bands, and six months later I was making my living making music and performing full-time.
 With over a decade in this “job”, I’ve learned a lot of interesting lessons, and still learning every day.
 Makes for plenty of lyric material!

-These days I’m living in Ft.
+These days I’m enjoying life in Ft.
 Lauderdale, traveling to some fantastic places, writing songs and performing, working with people I admire, and hopefully encouraging others to pursue their own passions and imaginations.

 Thanks for caring enough to read my bio. 🙂 If you have a song, a project, or an event you’d like to work on together, I’d be happy to hear from you, you can email me at email@example.com.